hpe-storage/scod/docs/csi_driver/index.md

  <sup>1</sup> = For HPE Morpheus Enterprise Kubernetes Service (HKS), HPE Ezmeral Runtime Enterprise, SUSE Rancher, Mirantis Kubernetes Engine and others; Kubernetes clusters must be deployed within the currently supported range of "Worker OS" platforms listed in the above table.
 See [partner ecosystems](partners/index.md) for other variations.
 Lowest tested and known working version is Kubernetes 1.21<!-- and it has been field tested with Kubernetes 1.34 -->.<br />
  <sup>2</sup> = The HPE CSI Driver will recognize AlmaLinux, Amazon Linux, CentOS, Oracle Linux and Rocky Linux as RHEL derives and they are supported by HPE.
 While RHEL 7 and its derives will work, the host OS have been EOL'd and support is limited.<br/>
  <sup>3</sup> = Learn about each data platform's team [support commitment](../legal/support/index.md#container_storage_providers).<br/>
- <sup>4</sup> = SL Micro nodes may need to be conformed manually, run `transactional-update -n pkg install multipath-tools open-iscsi nfs-client sg3_utils` and reboot if the CSI node driver doesn't start.<br/>
+ <sup>4</sup> = SL Micro nodes may need to be conformed manually, run `transactional-update -n pkg install multipath-tools open-iscsi nfs-client sg3_utils nvme-cli` and reboot if the CSI node driver doesn't start.<br/>
 </small>

 #### HPE CSI Driver for Kubernetes 3.0.1